devex-web-frontend/postcss-assets-rebase/README.md

 Type: `Boolean`
 Default: `False`

-If there are assets with different paths but same name, the would be renamed using `name_%` pattern.
+If there are assets with different paths but same name, they would be renamed using `name_%` pattern.

 By default only first asset would be copied.